A Pictorial Guide for

 We always recommend leaving the length a little longer for the first hemming and as you wear into them, to allow the denim to mould and change on the body.

-The finished fit you get from Full Count is superb; the 0105 featured here is a excellent shape with a good versatile cut and 'proper' shape.
+The finished fit you get from Full Count is superb; the 0105 featured here is an excellent versatile cut and 'proper' shape.

 The comfort of the denim is hard to beat and why for so many Full Count is their favourite brand for producing heritage selvedge denim brand.